Automattic/jetpack/projects/js-packages/social-logos/README.md

 - **Do** use Social Logos at 48px, 36px, 24px, 18px, 12px.
 Prioritize 24px or above if you can.
 - **Try to avoid** using Social logos at 16px, 17px, or any arbitrary pixel-size that's incompatible with the base 24px grid.
 For example, don't size the icon font in EMs.

-## Building

-In the commandline, type `npm run build`.
-This will clean up, polish, and generate a build folder that contains the following:

-- A folder called `font`.
-This folder contains a WOFF2 font file as well as a CSS file with the font file included inline.
-- A folder called `php`.
-This folder contains a PHP file that allows one to retrieve a logo SVG using the `get_social_logo()` function.
-- A folder called `react`.
-This folder contains the minified SocialLogo component as well as an example component.
-- A folder called `svg-clean`.
-This folder contains minimized SVGs of every Social Logo.
-These SVGs can be used in Figma for mockups.
-- A folder called `svg-sprite`.
-This folder contains an SVG sprite called `social-logos.svg`, which can be referenced using `use`, as well as an example file.

-Do remember to update the React components where they are used when you add a new icon.

-## Publishing to NPM

-- Follow install instructions
-- Check in changes if any and follow PR process.
-- Bump package version in package.json to the next desired version and add an alpha postfix `1.1.0-alpha.1`
-- While testing changes publish using the next tag `npm publish --tag next`
-- If changes look good remove postfix in the version `1.1.0`
-- Publish using the latest tag `npm publish --tag latest`

 ## License